bendevelopss/vending-machine/README.md

 4. On the terminal, run `npm run dev` to run the react application.

 Note:
-    I have included all dependencies (node_modules folder) on the folder in google drive, So that you won't be having problems with dependencies and installation.
+   1. I have included all dependencies (node_modules folder) on the folder in google drive, So that you won't be having problems with dependencies and installation.
 Please let me know if you will have problems.
 I am currently running it on MacOS Monterey 12.4.

+   2. I have also created a github repository just in case